patrinoua/open-topics/README.md

 # Currently working on and open topics
 A list of open topics, I would appreciate any tips! :)

-Also I'm always interested in participating in projects so if you have one you're working on and could use a hand feel free to drop me a message on patrinoua@gmail.com .
+Also I'm always interested in participating in projects so if you have one you're working on and could use a hand feel free to get in touch with me.

 ## Working on
 ### Mobile Application